Atlas200dk/sample-handposeRCcar/README.md

 -   Peripherial devices (Arduino, RC car, etc)

-<br />**The Atlas200DK application can be deployed on its own.** The program will run even if the peripherial devices are not connected.
-In this case, hand keypoints and the control command are displayed in real time as shown in the demo video.<br />

 ### Deployment steps
 The first step is to set up the Atlas200DK board and run the application.
 Follow the guide: <br />
 [https://github.com/Atlas200dk-test/handposeRCcar/blob/master/sample-handposeRC-I2C/Atlas200DK/README.md](https://github.com/Atlas200dk-test/handposeRCcar/blob/master/sample-handposeRC-I2C/Atlas200DK/README.md)